Nancyiddy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script to displays the 10 newest files in the current directory
+script that displays all users and their home directories, sorted by users.